beansai/beans-tutorials/dynamic-routes-optimization/basic-routing-optimization/README.md

 curl -k -H 'Authorization: <token>' https://isp.beans.ai/enterprise/v1/lists/items -XPOST --data '@assets/stops.json'
 ```

-- You will find file [assets/stops.json](assets/stops.json) containing 14 stops in couples of cities in Califonia
+- The [assets/stops.json](assets/stops.json) file will contain 14 stops in a couple of cities in California.

 - An important thing to note is that each stop contains the route reference to the route that was created above with route id `b13dfeea-d3f0-4054-91f3-aafeea458b8e`